anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 The JSON member "lang" is the same as that defined by RDAP in [@!RFC9083, Section 4.4].

 The JSON member "masked" is a boolean.
-When true, this indicates the data of JSON object provided is to facilitate contact with the entity in a manner that hides or obfuscates the identity of the entity.
+When true, this indicates that the data of the JSON object provided is to facilitate communication with the entity in a manner that hides or obfuscates the identity of the entity.
+This serves the same purpose as the vCard properties defined in [@!RFC8605].

+Most of the child members are arrays allowing the expression of multiple variants of the same information.
+The order in which items appear in these arrays denotes preference order for the variants.

 ## Kind